Chart Color Schemes

 Population growth drivers in Bungarribee are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of Bungarribee is around 3,118, a decrease of 59 people since the 2021 Census which reported 3,177 residents.
-This change was inferred from AreaSearch's estimation using latest ERP data release by ABS (June 2024) and validation of new addresses.
-The population density is approximately 1,267 persons per square kilometer.
-Overseas migration contributed about 66% to recent population gains.
-AreaSearch uses ABS/Geoscience Australia projections for Bungarribee, released in 2024 with a base year of 2022.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Bungarribee's estimated population is around 3192, reflecting a 15-person increase (0.5%) since the 2021 Census figure of 3177.
+This change was inferred from AreaSearch's resident population estimate of 3192 following examination of ABS' latest ERP data release in Jun 2024 and validation of one new address since the Census date.
+The population density ratio is 1297 persons per square kilometer, above national averages assessed by AreaSearch.
+Overseas migration contributed approximately 66% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-For areas not covered by this data, NSW State Government's SA2 level projections (released in 2022 with a base year of 2021) are used.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb's population is projected to decrease by 214 persons.
-However, specific age cohorts like those aged 75 to 84 are expected to grow, with a projected increase of 76 people in this group.
+Projections indicate an overall population decline over this period, with the area's population expected to reduce by 190 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group projected to grow by 77 people.

 Frequently Asked Questions - Population